 Director Diversity/ Competence (cont'd) Attendance at Board and Committee Meetings Generally vote against/withhold from directors (except new nominees) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
-New nominees who served for only part of the fiscal year are generally exempted from the attendance policy.
-Acceptable reasons for director absences are generally limited to the following: medical issues/illness; family engagements; and if the director's total service was three meeting or fewer and the director missed only one meeting.
-In cases of chronic poor attendance without reasonable justification, in addition to voting against the director(s) with poor attendance, generally vote against or withhold from appropriate members of the nominating/governance committees or the full board.
+New nominees who served for only part of the fiscal year are generally exempted from the attendance policy.Acceptable reasons for director absences are generally limited to the following: medical against the director(s) with poor attendance, generally vote against or withhold from appropriate members of the nominating/governance committees or the full board.
 If the proxy disclosure is unclear and insufficient to determine whether a director attended at least 75 percent of the aggregate of his/her board and committee meetings during his/her period of service, vote against/withhold from the director(s) in question.
 Overboarded Directors Generally vote against or withhold from individual directors who: - Sit on more than four public company boards; or - Are CEOs (of a public or, where information is available, private for-profit company) companies who sit on the boards of more than two public companies besides their own-withhold only at their outside boards.
-Board-Related Classification/ Declassification of th e Board Vote against proposals to repeal classified boards and to elect all directors annually.
+Board-Related Classification/ Vote against proposals to repeal classified Declassification of th e Board boards and to elect all directors annually.
 Vote for proposals to classify (stagger) the board of directors.
 Majority Vote Thresh old for Director Elections Generally vote for management proposals to adopt a majority of vote cast standard for directors in uncontested elections.
 Vote against if no carve-out for plurality in contested elections is included.